Chada Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Chada Camp, which contains our own observations and views.

 Room types at Chada Camp